 - Ted Grant

-You might be wondering why, in 2016, some people still like to shoot in black and white?
-On the surface, it would seem that black and white photos are a quaint artefact of the past that only have a place in fine art photography, but the truth is that shooting in black and white can actually have some surprising benefits for your photography.
+You might be wondering why, in the present days, some people still like to shoot in black and white?
+On the surface, it would seem that black and white photos are a quaint artifact of the past that only have a place in fine art photography, but the truth is that shooting in black and white can actually have some surprising benefits for your photography.

 IMPROVING YOUR PHOTOGRAPHIC EYE